Apprenticeship funding (employer)

 Employees living in England

-The amount of apprenticeship funds in your account depends on your ‘English percentage’.
+For organisations with an annual pay bill over £3 million, the amount of apprenticeship funds in your account depends on your ‘English percentage’.
 HM Revenue and Customs (HMRC) use the following information to work it out:

 - how many of your employees live in England

 - how much of your pay bill is paid to them

 You can view your English percentage in your apprenticeship service account.

 ‘Standards’ cover a specific occupation and set out the core skills, knowledge and behaviours an apprentice needs.
 You’ll also need an end point assessment organisation.

 ‘Frameworks’ include work-related vocational and professional qualifications, with workplace and classroom training.